botpress/solutions/custom_tools/bp_image_builder/docker_hooks/README.md

 ## Tips

--  During the execution of the build command, use a origin URL reacheable in the docker context (Not localhost) to be able to make http requests using wget from your hooks
+-  During the execution of the build command, use a origin URL reacheable in the docker context (Not localhost) to be able to make HTTP requests using wget from your hooks